 What is cocotb?¶

-Cocotb encourages the same philosophy of design re-use and randomised testing as UVM, however is implemented in Python rather than SystemVerilog.
+cocotb encourages the same philosophy of design re-use and randomized testing as UVM, however is implemented in Python rather than SystemVerilog.

-In Cocotb VHDL/Verilog/SystemVerilog are only used for the synthesisable design.
+With cocotb, VHDL/Verilog/SystemVerilog are normally only used for the design itself, not the testbench.

 All verification is done using Python which has various advantages over using SystemVerilog or VHDL for verification:

 Writing Python is fast - it’s a very productive language

 It’s easy to interface to other languages from Python